 Please be aware that at this time proof of vaccination will be required every time you come to the facility.
 Please leave yourself sufficient time to do so.
 To help speed up entry please have your documents ready.

 As the order becomes more clear and clarification has been made over the next weeks some of these requirements may change.
 Please see the BC Proof of Vaccinations for Business website for more information.

-Details can be found in our FAQ document [PDF - 195 KB].
+Vaccine card details can be found in our FAQ document [PDF - 150 KB].

-As per the updated provincial health order issued August 24, all people 12 and older must wear masks in all municipal facilities effective August 25, 2021.
+As per the updated provincial health order, all people five and older must wear masks in all municipal facilities.
 This includes common areas of sport and fitness centres when not engaged in physical activity.
 This means: